phrayse/VAS-File-Architect/README.md

 1. **main.py:** Orchestrates the entire workflow, from image processing to `.vas` archive creation.
 2. **image_processing.py:** Handles image processing, specifically cropping non-transparent areas.
 3. **xml_generation.py:** Generates `.xml` content for WatchZones based on processed image data.
-4. **asl_generation.py:** Generates an `.asl` file from a template with recognised masks commented in for reference.
+4. **asl_generation.py:** Generates an `.asl` file with recognised masks commented in for reference.
 5. **vas_archive_generation.py:** Compiles processed images and generated `.xml`/`.asl` files into a `.vas` archive.

 ## Test Data
 A `test-folder` is included in this repository to help you understand how the VAS File Architect works and to provide a quick way to test its functionality.
-This folder contains sample `.png` images and subdirectories with additional images.
+This folder contains sample `.png` images spread among multiple subdirectories.
 These samples are structured to mimic typical usage scenarios and can be used to test the image processing, `.xml` and `.asl` file generation, and `.vas` archive compilation steps of the tool.

 Refer to the `README.md` within the `test-folder` for more details on the contents and how to use them for testing.